thembones79/lem-server/README.md

 # REST API for LEM (Line Efficiency Monitoring) System

 The app is meant to work with some kind of frontend.
-In this particular system, there is SPA (Single Page Application) in React created for this job (here).
+In this particular system, there is SPA (Single Page Application) in React created for this job (app, code).

 LEM System is meant to be an internal tool, so there is no "sign up" feature.
 Users can not add themselves to the system, they can be added only by admin/manager.